 Every experience in our life teaches us a great lesson.
 Do you have a friend or family member who is struggling from diabetes?
 Are you a diabetic?
 What have you discovered about yourself?
 Feel free to send in your comments/experiences etc.

-Visit the Dino's Words of Wisdom blog to learn more about my journey of self-discovery.
+Dino's Words of Wisdom blog to learn more about my journey of self-discovery.